NOAA-GSL/wxvx/README.md

 │   method:          │   Regridding method                       │
 │   to:              │   Destination grid                        │
 │ truth:             │ Description of the truth dataset          │
-│   compare:         │   Verify and/or plot forecast?            │
 │   name:            │   Dataset descriptive name                │
 │   type:            │   Either 'grid' or 'point'                │
 │   url:             │   Template for truth GRIB location        │